jwhazy/cobaltic/README.md

 # Cobaltic
 Cobaltic is an easy to use Fortnite downloader, using manifests.
-Made by JWHAZY (jacksta) to fill the gap downloading old Fortnite versions.
+Made by JWHAZY (jacksta) to make downloading old Fortnite versions easier.

 ## Need help?
 Go [here](https://github.com/jackstadevelopment/cobaltic/blob/master/HELP.md).
 If your issue isn't resolved head to the Discord server below.